jamorat/middila/README.md

 <br>
 instructions to use
 --------
+Open Chrome settings<br>
-Simply open Chrome settings, choose Extensions from the menu on the left, and click the 'Load Unpacked Extension' button.<br>
+Choose Extensions from the menu on the left<br>
+Click the Developer mode checkbox<br>
+Click the 'Load Unpacked Extension' button.<br>
 *Be sure to select the Extensions folder within the middila folder*<br>
 You can test it by reloading this page.
 You will see these words: Album Only replaced with a middle finger.